Childhood Friend Says Sex Offender Mary Kay Letourneau ‘Ended Up Imitating Her Father’

 “There's nothing I can't say to people that don't care to listen or don't care to learn,” he said.
 “But that is my wife and she is my best friend.
 And we had our kids together, and we did get married.
 And we had a whole life together.”

-For more on the scandal, tune into ID’s new special Mary Kay Letourneau: Notes on a Scandal, premiering Aug.
-28 at 9/8c. on ID.
+For more on the scandal, stream ID’s special Mary Kay Letourneau: Notes on a Scandal on Max.

 Lyle and Erik Menendez were both sentenced to life behind bars for the 1989 murders of their parents, José and Mary.
 Over three decades later, some TikTok users believe that they were actually the victims.